General Dudakovic Charged

 Schwarzkopf’s first assignment turned into “executive officer of the second Airborne Battle Group of the 187th Airborne Infantry Regiment at Fort Campbell, Kentucky”.
 Then he went to paintings “with the one hundred and first Airborne, and with the 6th Infantry in West Germany.”
 In 1960 and 1961, “he changed into aide-de-camp to the Berlin Command.”
 It was an important length “inside the records of that divided town.” (fulfillment.Org H Norman Schwarzkopf)

-Earning Engineering Masters:
+Earning an Engineering Master’s:

 Returning to the USA, Norman Schwarzkopf, Jr. Earned his master’s at the University of Southern California in mechanical engineering.